skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 >     - Take extended breaks between saves to allow your hands to rest.
 >     - Turn off the volume &ndash; the music's rhythm can be distracting.
 >     - Try changing the button configuration if you think it'll help.
+> <br/>
 >
 > * If you don't save at all, get to Lv 60 in 12 races, and do the last 20 flawlessly, then it takes 9:40 before you're back outside the pub.
-> * If you're a human, then Lv 60 is as far as you can hop to get before you have to do the races 1 Lv at a time.
+> * If you're a human, then Lv 60 is as far as you can hope to get before you have to do the races 1 Lv at a time.
 If you're an inventor, then it's possible to build contraptions that let you reach Lv 80 in just 16 races.
 And no, turbo controllers don't work.
 > * The target times assume you **do** get the Athlete Queen.
 >
 > **Time**: +9:40